term | happiness | life_exp | log_gdp_pc | corrupt |

 MC wrote this function a long time ago, but does not recall exactly what the origin is, except that Murphy’s PML book was something he was poring through at the time (Murphy (2012)).↩︎

-You’d get better results a couple of ways.
+You’d get better results in a couple of ways.
 The easiest is just to repeat the process a couple of times and average the results.
 This is a common approach in SGD.
 The initial shuffling that we did can help with convergence as well, and it would be done each repetition .
 When we’re dealing with larger data and repeated runs/epochs, shuffling allows the samples/batches to be more representative of the entire data set.
 Also, we had to ‘hand-tune’ our learning rate and step size, which is not ideal, and normally we would use cross-validation to find the best values.↩︎